BOTANICAL REFERENCE

 Helps enhance mental alertness, concentration, and cognitive function.

+A natural energy boost that can also help combat fatigue.
 May assist in weight management by boosting metabolism and promoting fat oxidation.

 GLOSSARY